What Manufacturing Scheduling Software a Small Business Needs?

 - We recommend the three best tools for a small manufacturing company /Manufacturing ERP system alternatives – easy and cheap scheduling software.

-1. ERP / MRP / MES and other manufacturing scheduling software for production planning and control.
+1. Different types of manufacturing scheduling software for production planning and control.

 What is ERP?